thewca/wca-regulations/wca-regulations-2012.md

   - 2k3) Behaves in a way that is unlawful, violent or indecent; or intentionally damages venue facilities or personal property within the venue.
   - 2k4) Interferes with, or distracts others during, the competition.
   - 2k5) Fails to abide by WCA Regulations during the competition.
 - 2l) A competitor may be disqualified immediately, or after a warning, depending on the nature and severity of the infraction.
+[NOTE: 2l-2p: I think this should be re-formatted, seeing as some parts follow directly from others.
+I think 2m should be 2l1.
+2o should be 2n1 and 2p should be 2n2.
+And what if there isn’t a next round of the event?
+It should have something like “and before the beginning of the next round of the event, if applicable”.
+The same goes for 2p.
+What if there isn’t a next round?
+How long does the delegate have then?]
 - 2m) A disqualified competitor is not eligible for the refund of any expenses due to participating in the competition.
 - 2n) Competitors may verbally dispute a ruling to the WCA Delegate.
 - 2o) Disputes are only permitted during the competition, within 30 minutes after the disputed incident happened and before the beginning of the next round of the event.